 The Delivery Program is Council's four-year plan outlining programs, projects and services that will be delivered during this period, along with key performance measures.
 The Delivery Program typically has a four-year timeframe to coincide with the elected Council term.
 However, due to the impacts of COVID-19, the NSW Office of Local Government decided to postpone the 2020 local government elections until 2021.
 As a result, our current Delivery Program has been extended into a fifth year.
-In this fifth year, we have made some minor improvements to the structure of this document to support the development of the next Delivery Program.
+Please note we have taken this extension as an opportunity to refine the structure of this document to support the development of the next Delivery Program.